rynokins/acf-block-variation-location/readme.md

     ]
 }
 ```
-The above block variations would show in your ACF Location Rules, using the `className` as the identifier for matching the rule to your variation.
+The above block variations [Card Item, Card Item Alt] would show in your ACF Location Rules, using the `className` as the identifier for matching the rule to your variation.
 If you are going to use a different `isActive` attribute, you may need to fiddle around with the match rules to get it to work.

+---

 ## Bug Reports and contributions